ajp64/spotifyproject/README.md

 24/03/2022 - By moving the authorisation process higher up the app and passing the accesstoken down, I've solved the issue around the spotify API fetch not working in certain circumstances.
 The main feature of the app is now working as planned!

 09/12/2023 - The hosting has been updated.
 The front end is now hosted in Netlify, with the back end in Render.

+31/05/2025 - Revisited the project to move the database to Render.
+Tidied up some UI issues, including adding a loading text to the search bar, and improving the ease of selecting an artist from the list.